marcodpt/paw/README.md

  - allow link with options (pagination)
  - allow options to be passed directly on schema
  - remove data-ctrl
+ - test module with docs
+ - modal as a promise
+ - offcanvas as a promise
  - carousel
  - maps